astr6id/Simple-Overlay/README.md

 ---

 # Discord
-If you need help with setting it up please message Lifeport.z on discord.
+If you need help setting up please message Lifeport.z on discord.